Assassination of Ivo Pukanić: Police investigation

 The police released information that the possible assassin is Sretko Kalinić, a wanted executioner of the recently dissolved Zemun clan of Serbian mafia, who was in January 2008 sentenced in absentia to 40 years of prison in Serbia for eight assassinations and involvement in numerous other criminal activities including two abductions.
-His current whereabouts remain unknown, aside from having been spotted in Croatia the week before the bombing.
+He was spotted in Croatia the week before the bombing.
 There were reports that he was recently to the incident involved in other murders in Bosnia and Herzegovina.
 The police have also talked to Mirjana Pukanić, while Nacional editorial board refuted a claim that they planned to accuse her for the assassination.
 On October 27, Croatian police arrested many former police officers and members of the army in a countrywide action, who were suspected to be capable of producing such professional explosive device that was used in the bombing.
 On October 29, Croatian police arrested 10 people in direct connection to the murder whom the police official Krunoslav Borovec described as "dangerous members of a criminal milieu."